aeshaalmousa/Data-Analyst-Position-Task/README.md

     - Use pandas and numpy to analyse the data and provide us with deeper insights about the data.
     - Use matplotlib and any preferred visualization library to create some plots.
+    - Make sure you run your all the cells before submission.

+## Submission
+* Commit your work and push your work to the forked repo.
+* Submit the repo URL